satoruisaka/TwistedPair/V1/README.md

 # 🎸 TwistedPair V1.0

 Transform your signals through LLM-based distortion pedals.
 Like a guitar pedal processes audio, TwistedPair processes text through multiple "rhetorical operations" to provide diverse perspectives on any input.
+This is an experimental application, exploiting the unpredictable, hallucinatory nature of LLMs.

 **Released:** November 26, 2025